 Timing of inshore capelin beach spawning

 The later timing of inshore spawning post-1991 does not explain the persistently low capelin biomass surveyed by the May spring acoustic survey in NAFO Div.
 3L (Frank et al. 2016).
 The probability of the acoustic survey missing peak offshore capelin biomass in 25 successive years was 22% (Frank et al. 2016).
 Furthermore, the acoustic survey of the immature portion of the stock has picked up on trends seen in both the larval indices (Nakashima & Mowbray 2014, Murphy et al. 2018) and the fall multi-species bottom trawl surveys (DFO 2015).
 There was an increase in the larval index in the mid- 2000s as well as in 2011-13, and these increases in recruitment were detected in the acoustic survey (DFO 2015, Murphy et al. 2018).
-In the fall multi-species bottom trawl surveys, there were changes in the distribution of capelin sampled in the fall for the years 2006-2007 and 2011-2014 where capelin were distributed further north (DFO 2015).
+In the fall multi-species bottom trawl surveys, there were changes in the distribution of capelin in the years 2006-2007 and 2011-2014 when capelin were distributed further north (DFO 2015).
 This change in distribution was similar to capelin distribution in the fall in the 1980s, when capelin biomass was much higher.
 This change in distribution reflected a higher biomass of capelin detected in the acoustic survey in those years (DFO 2015).

-Inshore recruitment index (capelin recruitment title in summary document)
+Inshore recruitment index

 Since the NL capelin stock does not follow a stock-recruit relationship (Carscadden et al. 2000), low capelin biomass can be related to high capelin larval productivity and vice versa, as survival in the larval stage, rather than the egg stage, is related to recruitment (Frank & Leggett 1981, Leggett et al. 1984, Dalley et al. 2002, Murphy et al. 2018).
 Three indices of capelin larval densities in Trinity Bay have been collected since 1990 by Fisheries and Oceans Canada.
 From 1990-2012 (except 1997), beach emergent larval densities [< 6 days old; yolk sac is absorbed on average at 5.5 d (range: 3.2 – 8.5 d); Frank and Leggett 1982] were sampled every 1-2 days during high tide in the intertidal zone using a 165 µm mesh plankton net towed parallel to Bellevue beach for a distance of 40 m from the start of emergence to the end of emergence (July-August) (Nakashima & Mowbray 2014).
 From 2001-2015, surface tows of 10 min duration at 2.1 knots sampled capelin larval densities (< 1 week to 2 weeks old) at five stations in the nearshore area of Bellevue Beach (0.5 – 1 nm from the beach; 20 m depth) using a 270 µm mesh ring net (Nakashima & Mowbray 2014).
 Larval sources in the nearshore area were from one large and four small spawning beaches and two demersal sites (Nakashima & Mowbray 2014).
 Like the beach larval tows, surface tows were conducted every 1-2 days from the start of emergence to the end of emergence in July and August (Nakashima & Mowbray 2014).
 From 2002-2015, late-stage larval (< 30 days old; 10 – 25 mm SL) capelin densities were sampled using bongo tows of 333 µm mesh nets at 52 stations in Trinity Bay in September and October 2002, and 19 stations in the middle of Trinity Bay in August and/or September 2003-2015 (Nakashima & Mowbray 2014) (Table 1).
 The late-stage larval sampling protocol is based on Dalley et al. (2002).
 While there was concordance among these three larval indices and the age-2 recruitment index obtained from the acoustic survey from 2002 until 2011, there has been an unexplained divergence in recent years (Nakashima & Mowbray 2014, Murphy et al. 2018).